cloud-native-toolkit/terraform-tools-gitops/README.md

 - Gitea
 - Azure DevOps

-The selection of the git server type is determined by the value provided for the `host`.
+The selection of the git server type is determined by the value provided for the `host` and the returned api headers.

+## Default git server config

+This module allows for fall-back git server configuration if the git server configuration values are not provided as input.
+This default git server is typically Gitea and previously the gitea config values were explicitly provided as direct input to this module.
+With a recent change, these values have been removed and should be provided via the `gitops` provider configuration in the `default_***` fields.
+See [example/provider.tf](example/provider.tf) for an example of this configuration.

+**Note:** This is actually how the test case is configured.
+For all the test cases, the gitea config is provided for the default git server information.
+When the test case is non-gitea, the git server information is provided in the `host`, `org`, `username`, and `token` fields.
+For the gitea test case, those fields are left blank and the gitea config is used.

 ## Software dependencies